OndrejTexler/Few-Shot-Patch-Based-Training/README.md

 torchvision            0.7.0
 ```

+## TODO
+* Add code for "interactive" usedcase as shown in the paper.
+* Remove the dependency on tensorflow.

 ## Credits
 * This project started when [Ondrej Texler](https://ondrejtexler.github.io/) was an intern at [Snap Inc.](https://www.snap.com/), and it was funded by [Snap Inc.](https://www.snap.com/) and [Czech Technical University in Prague](https://www.cvut.cz/en)